marcopennekamp/lore/specification/expressions.md

 f.fixed[T1, T2, ...]
 ```

 The expression evaluates to a **function value** which may be subsequently invoked or passed around.
+See the section about fixed functions in the [multi-functions](multi-functions.md) document for a more in-depth explanation.